roufspice/Facial_expression_recognition-python-django-opencv/README.md

 • The best frame will be provided to users and after smile training phase users can save their smile images or not.<br>

-1.2 Website application construction: using django framework
+<h3>1.2 Website application construction: using django framework.</h3>
 • Use Python to read the camera screen, and realize application using OpenCV's python library to open the system USB camera. - web cam -

 • To realize this application referenced scripts are <a href="https://github.com/linlinhaohao888/Monitor">here.</a>